Frequently Asked Questions

 General Information:

-Can I have the TSP trading signals sent via a text message?
+Can I have the TSP trading signals sent via text message?

-Can I change my Email and/or SMS Text Address?
+Can I change my email address and/or SMS text number?

 What are the TSP Funds?

-There are five investment options that are available to the millions of federal employees.
-They are the: (1) G Fund: Government Securities Investments, (2) F Fund: Fixed Income Index Investments, (3) C Fund: Common Stock Index Investments, (4) S Fund: Small Capitalization Stock Index Investments, and (5) I Fund: International Stock Index Investments.
-Please visit our TSP Funds page, which explains each fund in detail.
+The Thrift Savings Plan offers five core investment funds: (1) G Fund: Government Securities Investment Fund, (2) F Fund: Fixed Income Index Investment Fund, (3) C Fund: Common Stock Index Investment Fund, (4) S Fund: Small Capitalization Stock Index Investment Fund, and (5) I Fund: International Stock Index Investment Fund.
+Please visit our TSP Funds page for a more detailed explanation of each fund.

 What are the best ticker symbols to use for tracking the funds?

-They are: AGG for the F Fund, $SPX for the C Fund, $DWCPF for the S Fund, and EFA for the I Fund.
-There is no ticker symbol to track the G Fund.
+For tracking purposes, we generally use AGG or BND for the F Fund, $SPX for the C Fund, VXF or $DWCPF for the S Fund, and EFA for the I Fund.
+There is no public ticker symbol for the G Fund.

-I have never invested before, where do I start?
+I have never invested before.
+Where should I start?

-I have some questions about making an Interfund Transfer.
-Where do I go to find this information?
+I have questions about making an Interfund Transfer.
+Where can I find official information?

 Trading Questions: